 Ten minutes to the walk, I felt a pinch on my knee.
 Left side of the left knee.

 It was 6:40 am.
-I was heading downhill to Kakri.
-They said the village was about 30 minutes of walk away.
-There was one brief moment of confusion when I couldnt find the path that disappeared into the excess soil from the road work.
+I was heading downhill to Kankri.
+I was told that the village was about 30 minutes of walk away.
+There was one brief moment of confusion when I couldn’t find the path that disappeared into the excess soil from the road work.
 I made a couple of jumps and found the path.

 I felt another pinch on the same spot of left knee.
 I thought about yesterday’s walk.
 I could feel pain on calf.
 And on both legs.
-Thighs were paining too.
-But this particular pinch, piercing pain, was different.
-For calf or thigh pain walking more is the way of cure.
+Thighs were hurting too.
+But this particular pinch, piercing, was different.
+Walking more is the way of cure for a calf or thigh pain.
 Muscles get used to with the process in a matter of hours.
-I wasn’t worried about those pains.
+I wasn’t worried about that.
 But this pain had a needling effect.

-This pain started to grow as I walked.
+And it started to grow as I continued to walk.
 Soon I was limping.
-It took me 1.5 hours to cover the trail that others had said I would cover in 30 minutes.
+It took me an hour and a half to cover the trail that others had said I would do in 30 minutes.
 I think I could have walked that distance in 45 minutes if my knee hadn’t let me down.
-Now I was hardly dragging myself on the route stopping mainly to give the knee some rest and to take photos of two dense neighborhoods of Kakri village.
-Continue reading
+Now I was dragging myself with great difficulty on the route stopping mainly to give the knee some rest and to take photos of two dense neighborhoods of Kankri village.